 Yes, if you are based within the city limits or are entering the city to conduct your business activities.
 Merced City and Merced County are two separate jurisdictions, where a license with the City covers business conducted on incorporated areas within the city limits, and a license with the County is valid for the unincorporated areas of the county (outside city limits).
 When you enter one jurisdiction from another with the intent to conduct your business activities, you must be licensed for that area.
 If you are not sure where the city limit line begins, the most current street map for Merced County, such as those published by Rand McNally, may be of help, or you may feel free to call the Planning Department at (209)385-6858 to verify that information.

 All business licenses shall be renewed annually, or once a year, before the start of the licensing period.
 The due date is June 1st for the license period July 1st - June 30th.
 Please contact the Finance Department, (209)385-6843, for an explanation on how these charges are billed.

 In general, no business license is required, as long as proof is supplied that your organization is non-profit, usually with the non-profit ID number you receive from the Federal income tax bureau.
 However, for historical land use tracking purposes, the Finance Department requests that you complete and file an application; no fees will be charged if the business is non-profit.
 Please see MMC 05.04.190 regarding licensing for non-profit organizations.

 The City of Merced allows many types of businesses to operate from a residence, as long as they comply with the restrictions placed on such businesses in the City Ordinance for Home Occupations.
-An application for a Home Occupation Permit must be completed and submitted with your business license application, and there is a one-time fee of $27.00 for the permit.
+An application for a Home Occupation Permit must be completed and submitted with your business license application, and there is a one-time fee for the permit.